SamMachine/sambot-ai-chatbot/README.md

 To use this api, all you need to do is send a GET request to the Sam Bot server.
 To use my chatbot, send a GET request to: http://sambot.ddns.net/text/api/?input=

 Keep in mind that this chatbot api can only process alphanumeric characters and the "+" character.
 If you have any input with non-alphanumeric character besides the "+" symbol, please remove them when using this api.
-Additionally, all spaces whould be replaced with the "+" symbol.
+Additionally, all spaces should be replaced with the "+" symbol.
 Characters not allowed in the GET request include, {! @ # & ( ) – [ { } ] : ; ', ? / * ` ~ $ ^ = < >}

 # Examples